Spousal Sponsorship Appeal Cases

-A spousal sponsorship is a legal process that allows the spouse of an individual to live in Canada permanently.
+A spousal sponsorship is a legal process that allows the spouse of a Canadian citizen (who may not reside in Canada, but must have intention to reside in Canada with his/her spouse) or a permanent resident (who must reside in Canada) to live in Canada permanently.

-The spouse seeking to immigrate must be legally married to the sponsor and must not be living in a conjugal relationship with another person.
-The couple may also need to provide an affidavit of their husband-wife relationship if they have been together for less than two years.
-It can also be called marriage migration or family reunification.
-Marriage migration, in particular, is the process of bringing your spouse to Canada.
+The spouse seeking to immigrate must be (1) legally married to the sponsor and must not be living in a conjugal relationship with another person; (2) in a common-law spousal relationship – residing with a sponsor for more than 12 months continuously under the same roof; or (3) in a conjugal relationship.
+The couple may also need to provide an affidavit of their conjugal relationship if they have been together for more than 12 months/year.

-To be considered legally married, you must be married to your spouse anywhere in the world that Canada recognizes as a legal government and have gone through proper marriage procedure.
-This must also be met with what Canada defines as a legal marriage.
+To be considered legally married, you must be married to your spouse anywhere in the world that Canada recognizes as a legal jurisdiction and have gone through proper marriage procedure.
 Additional requirements must be met, such as:

 - Residing in the same home continuously for more than 12 months.
 There are extenuating circumstances that can be accounted for, such as job location or education.

 - Do you act like you are married?
-Keeping finances together between spouses will help produce evidence that you are married, as well as if you have paperwork in both of your names.
-Producing as much documentation to show that you are married in a 12 month period will significantly help you bringing over your spouse.
+Keeping finances together between spouses will help produce evidence that you are married, as well as if you have paperwork in both of your names, such as their vehicle insurance, common possessions, adopting a pet (dog or cat for example) together.

 Conjugal partners can also be defined and acknowledged as a marriage.
 The Government of Canada defines a conjugal partner as:

-- A person who is living outside Canada,
+- A person who is living outside Canada (while Sponsor is residing in Canada),

 - In a conjugal relationship with the sponsor for at least one year, and

-- Could not live with the sponsor as a couple because of reasons beyond their control (e.g. immigration barrier, religious reasons or sexual orientation).
+- Could not live with the sponsor as a couple because of reasons beyond their control (e.g. legal barriers such as a bar to same-sex relationships, religious differences, or sexual orientation).

 This term applies to both opposite and same-gender couples.